AWS SAM - Build, Test and Deploy Serveless Applications.

 sam init

-Enter a project name.
-A default name is already provided, you can overwrite it with yours or click Enter to continue.
+Enter project name, a default name is already provided , you can overwrite with yours or click Enter to continue.

-Once completed, you can open the created folder in your favorite code editor.
+Once completed, you can open the created folder in your favourite code editor

 The project Structure

-events folder - Contains event templates that you can use to invoke the function.
+- events folder - Contain events template that you can use to invoke the function.

-tests folder - Contains tests for the application code.
+- tests folder - Contain tests for the application code.

 Globals